Artificial Intelligence Glossary

 System Prompt

-Instructions given to an AI model that define its persona, capabilities, and behavioral guidelines.
+Instructions given to an AI model that define its persona, capabilities, and behavioral guidelines to ensure consistent, appropriate responses.

 T